 Whenever we made money at work, we would spend only as much as we needed to live a happy, fulfilling life (which we found isn’t all that much).
 Then, 100% of the remainder would be invested, ultimately buying us freedom and making work completely optional.

 When we made extra money or found another way to cut our expenses, we didn’t level up our discretionary spending to compensate — we just saved even faster.

 Budgets are for Beginners

 Traditional budgeting strategies work best for people who plan to operate on thin margins.
-If your goal is to save 5-10% of your income so you can retire comfortably when you’re 65, the oldschool methods will probably work fine.
+If your goal is to save 5-10% of your income so you can retire comfortably when you’re 65, any of the oldschool budgeting methods will probably be fine.